lydia0423/Machine_Learning/README.md

 ```
 source venv/bin/activate
 ```
--Now, you can see (venv) in front of your file directory in the terminal
+- Now, you can see (venv) in front of your file directory in the terminal

 Step 2:
 - Type the following command in the terminal and install the requests module: